sironitro/ML-Enjoyers/README.md

 After training the individual models, we combined their predictions using a **stacked ensemble**.
 Specifically, we used **Ridge regression** as a meta-learner to learn optimal weights to each base model’s output.
 The ensemble was trained on the validation set predictions and effectively balances the strengths of:
 - ALS’s matrix factorization with global structure
 - SVD++ and BFM’s rich handling of implicit data
-- NeuMF’s ability to model nonlinear interactions
+- NCF's ability to model nonlinear interactions

 ### Models
 | Model              | File         | Description |